Portworx & Red Hat Hands-on Labs Register Now

 The cornerstone of CFK’s approach is its emphasis on automation and resiliency.
 The platform performs automated updates for configuration changes, automated scaling with a single command, and automated rolling upgrades without introducing downtime.

-Unlike Koperator and Strimzi, Confluent Control Center presents a comprehensive GUI-based way for us to create and manage clusters, set up topics, and inspect data streams without coding.
+Unlike Strimzi, Confluent Control Center presents a comprehensive GUI-based way for us to create and manage clusters, set up topics, and inspect data streams without coding.
 By easing management and deployment this way, CFK makes it easier to develop Kubernetes applications and quickly derive actionable insights from the state of our deployments.

 As developers, we also benefit from Confluent’s status as one of the world’s most recognized software providers.
 We can access a large user community for help and feedback, and we can connect a wide variety of data systems to CFK’s platform.